 There are many studies which favor the Botox injections in cases of Cerebral Palsy, post-stroke when there is neurological deficit, or in helping patients who had severe burns to their legs.
 The Botox helps with movement.
 At our practice, we do not treat these conditions.

 I often tell patients who come in with a lot of effusion (swelling) in a joint, that their effusion, that large amount of joint fluid, is hyaluronic acid.
 So why would you put in more hyaluronic acid with an injection of it?
 It’s already causing pain.
 In the early part of my practice I use to give hyaluronic acid injections.
-I did not get very good results.
+I did not get very good results with the health of the joints I was treating.

-A September 2020 study (3) also examined the effectiveness of hyaluronic acid injections in varying stages of ankle osteoarthritis.
+A September 2020 study (3) also examined the effectiveness of hyaluronic acid injections in varying stages of ankle arthritis.
 Here is what the paper said:

 “Nonoperative measures are often used as first line treatment in ankle osteoarthritis.
 One of these measures consists of hyaluronic acid injections in the affected ankle joint, but efficiency of this treatment is uncertain.
 The purpose of the study was to evaluate the effect on Self-reported Foot and Ankle Score, visual analog (pain) scale score at rest, and visual analog (pain) scale score at activity 6 months after a single dose of hyaluronic acid in patients with ankle osteoarthritis.